Open Educational Resource (OER) Librarian, Assistant (Tenure-Track) Professor R20085

 This position is represented by the Bellevue College Association of Higher Education (BCAHE) union.

 COMPREHENSIVE WAGE AND BENEFIT PACKAGEAnnual salary is based on a 176-day contract with a minimum of $66,580.43 ; beginning salary will be determined by the assessment of the candidate's education and related experience.
 New hires cannot be placed above $71,390.63 unless exceptional circumstances prevail.
 We offer comprehensive compensation package with salary and benefits as the main components.
-Generous benefits package is offered through Washington State plans that includes multiple medical, dental, life and disability coverage choices for employees and dependents; choices of retirement and deferred compensation plans; paid holidays, sick, and vacation plans; temporary housing; transit program, reduced tuition, employee discounts and memberships, etc.For more details about Bellevue College's excellent employee benefits, please visit Benefits section, next to Description section.
+Generous benefits package is offered through Washington State plans that includes multiple medical, dental, life and disability coverage choices for employees and dependents; choices of retirement and deferred compensation plans; personal leave; temporary housing; transit program, reduced tuition, employee discounts and memberships, etc.For more details about Bellevue College's excellent employee benefits, please visit Benefits section, next to Description section.

 ABOUT THE COLLEGEBellevue College is a diverse student-centered, comprehensive and innovative college, committed to teaching excellence that advances the life-long educational development of its students while strengthening the economic, social and cultural life of its diverse community.
 Bellevue College is located just 10 miles east of Seattle where we serve a student population of over 44% students of color and over 1,100 international students.
 The college promotes student success by providing high-quality, flexible, accessible educational programs and services; advancing pluralism, inclusion and global awareness; and acting as a catalyst and collaborator for a vibrant region.We strive to create a vibrant and inclusive campus community that supports a diverse student body, faculty and staff.
 As an essential part of our mission and goals, diversity, equity and pluralism are promoted and fostered in all aspects of college life.
 By enriching student life through leadership opportunities, personal learning and cultural experiences, we are committed to building an inclusive and diverse campus community that fosters creativity, innovation and student success.ABOUT THE DEPARTMENT